Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-Draft staging table for PO and Po items can be seen in DB as shwon below
+Draft staging table for PO and Po items can be seen in DB as shown below
 </br> (because it is defined as composition) 2 draft tables got created
 </br>
 </br>